Notice: This page requires JavaScript to function properly.

 Transparency

-While the identity of participants can be pseudonymous, the transaction themselves or other data are visible to anyone with access to the network.
-This transparency helps build trust among participants and makes the system auditable.
+While users can remain pseudonymous, all transactions are publicly verifiable.
+This open nature helps build trust among participants and makes the entire system auditable.

 Applications of Blockchain